-Georgia football: G-Day is on Saturday and recruiting will be in the building
+Georgia football: G-Day is on Saturday and recruits will be in Sanford Stadium

 - QB Battle Alberson/Gulf Breeze/Gulf Breeze, Fla.

 This list is fluid and DawgNation will update it as more prospects check in with their plans.
-There should also be a level set here to expect to see at least

-one two very big names to show up in Sanford Stadium on Saturday.
+There should also be a level set here to expect to see at least one two very big names to show up in Sanford Stadium on Saturday.

 G-Day: A few other recruiting elements to pay attention to